pommes-public/pommesdispatch/README.md

 ```

 ### Installing a solver
-In order to solve a `pommesdipatch` model instance, you need a solver installed.
+In order to solve a `pommesdispatch` model instance, you need a solver installed.
 Please see [oemof.solph's information on solvers](https://github.com/oemof/oemof-solph#installing-a-solver).
-As a default, gurobi is used for `pommesdipatch` models.
+As a default, gurobi is used for `pommesdispatch` models.
 It is a commercial solver, but provides academic licenses, though, if this applies to you.
 Elsewhise, we recommend to use CBC as the solver oemof recommends.
 To test your solver and oemof.solph installation, again see information from [oemof.solph](https://github.com/oemof/oemof-solph#installation-test).

 ## Contributing
 Every kind of contribution or feedback is warmly welcome.<br>
 We use the GitHub issue management as well as pull requests for collaboration.
 We try to stick to the PEP8 coding standards.

 ## Citing
-A publication using and introducing `pommesdipatch` is currently in preparation.
+A publication using and introducing `pommesdispatch` is currently in preparation.

-If you are using `pommesdipatch` for your own analyses, please cite as:<br>
+If you are using `pommesdispatch` for your own analyses, please cite as:<br>
-*Kochems, J.; Werner, Y.; Giehl, J.; Grosse, B. et al. (2021): pommesdipatch.
-A bottom-up fundamental power market model for the German electricity sector. https://github.com/pommes-public/pommesdipatch, accessed YYYY-MM-DD.*
+*Kochems, J.; Werner, Y.; Giehl, J.; Grosse, B. et al. (2021): pommesdispatch.
+A bottom-up fundamental power market model for the German electricity sector. https://github.com/pommes-public/pommesdispatch, accessed YYYY-MM-DD.*

 We furthermore recommend to name the version tag or the commit hash used for the sake of transparancy and reproducibility.